BitSeal

 The Ed25519 signature on each seal is verifiable against Orygn's published Authority public key.
 Any party in possession of a signed manifest or PDF certificate can confirm the signature independently of BitSeal's hosted infrastructure using any standard Ed25519 verifier.

 Once a seal is recorded, its ledger entry is treated as part of an evidentiary record for the ordinary course of business.
 We do not delete individual seal entries in response to general deletion requests, because doing so would defeat the evidentiary purpose of the Service.
-The narrow circumstances under which we will remove a ledger entry are set out in Section 9.
+Once a seal has been committed to a Bitcoin-anchored Signed Tree Head (typically within 24 hours of issuance), the cryptographic commitment to that seal cannot be retracted even by Orygn; deletion of a ledger row removes the convenience of hash-based lookup at our API but does not change the underlying cryptographic record.
+The narrow circumstances under which we will nonetheless remove a ledger entry are set out in Section 9.

 6. Retention